luisbelloch/dotfiles/README.md

 It contains configurations for vim, bash, tmux and others.

-Install some dependencies first and then copy or symlink dot files as required.
-No install script, sorry.
+Install some dependencies first and then copy or symlink dot files as required via `homebrew`:

 ```
-$ brew install ctags direnv macvim cscope tmux
+$ <brew.txt xargs brew install
 ```

-It assumes [Go](http://golang.org/) is installed.
+There's a `init.sh` script included you could use to add some symlinks to your home folder.

 Vim plugins are managed using [Vim package manager](http://vimhelp.appspot.com/repeat.txt.html#packages), and each plugin is set as git submodule.
 Color schemes were directly added to the repo: